 The first chapter of my programming book "Code Blue"

-The following excerpt is the first chapter from my upcoming book Code Blue: An Introduction to Programming for Doctors and Medical Students.
-If you're interested, you can leave your email here and I'll let you know when it's ready.
-You can also get a massive discount by pre-ordering it here with the code 'cardiac'.
+The following excerpt is the first chapter from my book Code Blue: An Introduction to Programming for Doctors and Medical Students.
+If you're interested, you can find the book here.

 Congratulations on deciding to take the plunge into the wide world of computer science.